ddm270/Mod5-Project/README.md

 ### Accuracy and F1 score metrics to evaluate sentiment classifer:

 The metrics used to evaluate the models are the accuracy score and weighted f1 score.
 The final model used was an SVM model which had an accuracy score of 0.887, and a weighted f1 score of 0.877.
 While this model performs well, it's understandable to consider the user's rating score as their overall opinion on an album.
-However, a benefit of using a sentiment classier over simply relying on the rating score is t
+However, a benefit of using a sentiment classier over simply relying on the rating score is that it capturess the qualitative aspect of the opinions behind the review

 ### Future steps:

-The way we preprocess the data really has an influence on prediction.
-The way the corpus is preprocessed will differentiate the results.
-For example, in this project, we found out that stemming works better than lemmatization while normally lemmatization will do a better job than stemming.
-This is because we are dealing with Yelp reviews.
-When writing Yelp reviews, many people do not pay attention to proper grammar rules, some times not even completing words, they don't fully complete their sentances and they are trying to write as simple as possible as long as they can express their dissatisfaction.
-In this particular case, it makes sense that stemming works better.
-Thus, in NLP, data scientists shall firstly look into the corpus, understand how the texts look like and then determine which preprocessing steps make sense.
+For some of the reviews, the ratings score differed from the sentiment that was classified with vader so further analysis would be needed to understand and correct these discrepancies.
+Additionally, I believe it would be fruitful to analyze album reviews from critics as well since these are professionally written to avoid any misinformation from the review text.
+Lastly, another stretch goal I would like to achieve with this project is to develop a text generator for the reviews of each class that can potentially used for automation.

 ## Project presentation link: